miaow27/portfolio-manager/README.md

 Current Earning: _Gains from selling the stock - Spend from buying the stock_
 - Definination: from your bank account point, how much you have gained/loss currently?
 - if you still hold a large amoun of shares, this number can be negative
+- Pros:
+  - when this number of negative, it shows how much value your remaining shares need to have to break even
+  - when this number is positive: it shows you already making money
-- Pros: this shows how much "cash" you have in each stock
+  - this also shows how much "cash" you have in each stock (negative)

 Total Earning: _Current Earning + Values of holding shares (at today's price)_
 - Defintion: your revenue (including the value of your stocks)